isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-09-11-post-Bang Kwang.md

 <section>
   <h4>Growing:</h4>
 	<p>Bean plants generally don’t require much fertilising because they are able to fix their own nitrogen.
-However, they do benefit from being fed high potassium and phosphorus <a href="/page-index/horticulture-techniques/fertilising/">fertilisers</a> to encourage flowering and thus fruiting. </p>
+However, they do benefit from being fed high potassium and phosphorus <a href="/page-index/horticulture-techniques/fertilising/">fertilisers</a> once a month after their first flower to encourage additional root and tuber growth. </p>
 		<p>Because the vines will grow on top of each other, it is a good practice to <a href="/page-index/horticulture-techniques/pruning/">prune regularly</a> and remove dead leaves and vines to improve ventilation and allow light to reach more of the plant.</p>
+		<p>As a fast-growing vine, this plant needs to be trained up a light <a href="/page-index/hardscapes/trellises/">trellis</a>.
+The vine readily produces flowers and can be used to beautify fences and arch trellises.</p>
 	<br>
 </section>